Skip to main content

 Science

-The OCO-2 Project science objectives are to collect the space-based measurements needed to quantify variations in the column averaged atmospheric carbon dioxide (CO2) dry air mole fraction, XCO2, with the precision, resolution, and coverage needed to improve our understanding of surface CO2 sources and sinks (fluxes) on regional scales (≥1000km) and the processes controlling their variability over the seasonal cycle.
-This mission validates a space-based measurement approach and analysis concept that could be used for future systematic CO2 monitoring missions.
+The original science objectives of the OCO-2 mission were to collect the space-based measurements needed to quantify variations in the column averaged atmospheric carbon dioxide (CO2) dry air mole fraction, XCO2, with the precision, resolution, and coverage needed to improve our understanding of surface CO2 sources and sinks (fluxes) on regional scales (≥1000km) and the processes controlling their variability over the seasonal cycle.
+The OCO-2 mission has met these original objectives and is enabling new insights into Earth’s carbon cycle.
+OCO-2 continues to serve as a pathfinder mission that validates a space-based measurement approach and analysis concept that can be used for future systematic CO2 monitoring missions.

 The Earth system maintains a check and balance on CO2 through the carbon cycle and what we call sources and sinks.
 A source is any process where CO2 is released into the atmosphere such as plant and animal decay, deforestation, when we breathe out, or the burning of fossil fuels such as coal or gas.
 A sink is a reservoir that removes some of the CO2 from the atmosphere, such as when vegetation and trees take up CO2 for photosynthesis.
 The oceans remove some of the CO2 from the atmosphere as well.

-Today, fossil fuel combustion and other human activities are currently contributing about 39 billion tons or 39 Gigatons of CO2 into the atmosphere each year.
-So for each ton of carbon that is put in, we get 3.7 tons of CO2.
-This is only a small fraction (4%) of the 770 Gigatons of CO2 emitted into the atmosphere each year by natural processes in the ocean and on land.
-However, unlike the human activities, which only emit CO2 into the atmosphere, these same natural processes absorb as well as emit CO2.
-In fact, atmospheric CO2 measurements collected by a global network of surface stations indicate that these natural CO22 "sinks” not only absorb almost all of the CO2 emitted by natural processes, they also absorb almost half of the CO2 that is being emitted by human activities as well.
+Today, fossil fuel combustion and other human activities are contributing tens of billions tons (gigatons) of CO2 into the atmosphere each year.
+This is only a small fraction of the hundreds of Gigatons of CO2 emitted into the atmosphere each year by natural processes in the ocean and on land.
+However, unlike the human activities, which only emit CO2into the atmosphere, these same natural processes absorb as well as emit CO2.
+In fact, atmospheric CO2 measurements collected by a global network of surface stations indicate that these natural CO2 "sinks” not only absorb almost all of the CO2 emitted by natural processes, they also absorb almost half of the CO2 that is being emitted by human activities as well.
+Further information on carbon emissions and the ramifications for reaching global climate goals can be obtained here.

 Carbon Cycle

-OCO-2 measurements provides the global coverage, spatial resolution, and accuracy to provide a basis to characterize and monitor the geographic distribution of CO2 sources and sinks and quantify their variability.
-Based on these measurements, scientists map the natural and man-made processes that regulate the exchange of CO2 between the Earth's surface and the atmosphere on both regional to continental scales.
-These measurements allow more reliable forecasts of the atmospheric CO2 abundance and its impact on the Earth's climate.
+OCO-2 measurements provide the global coverage, spatial resolution, and accuracy needed to characterize and monitor the geographic distribution of CO2 sources and sinks and quantify their variability.
+Based on these measurements, scientists are able to map the natural and man-made processes that regulate the exchange of CO2 between the Earth's surface and the atmosphere on local, regional and continental scales.

 Video